SPGryphons/GryphonCTF2017-Lite-Challenges/challenges/web/Cancel My Appointment/README.md

 ## Question Text
 I just found out I wouldn't be free for my injection appointment at the hospital!
 Could you help me cancel my appointment?

-My username is potato, my password is....
+My username and password is....
 Ah I think you'll find a way in without it, right?

+The hospital website is at http://play.spgame.site:10002

+Creator: zxlim

 ## Setup Guide
 1. Set up a PHP web server and MySQL Database.